cascadiajs/2013.cascadiajs.com/d3_for_everything-natevw.md

 by imagining your interface as an interactive chart, building an entire app with a DOM-based visualization library starts to make sense!
 Well-crafted code using D3 looks declarative, can be debugged imperatively, and lets you efficiently react to asynchronous or realtime updates.
 What's not to like?

 This talk will defend using D3 for everything, show how to do it well, and explain what sort of architecture(s) can result.
-We'll look at how D3 combines what *is* right about jQuery with the architectural sanity of Knockout/Angular/Ember–type capital-F frameworks, offering the best of both worlds.
+We'll look at how D3 combines what *is* right about jQuery with the architectural sanity of "capital-F frameworks" like Knockout/Angular/Ember, brilliantly offering the best of both worlds.

 ## Speaker Bio